-You can also get paid to write video scripts — for the type of videos you see on YouTube — or scripts for long-form video sales letters.
+You can also make money writing video scripts — for the type of videos you see on YouTube — or scripts for long-form video sales letters.

 Or write posts for social media, and — you guessed it — get paid for it.